-Zandelisib is an oral, once-daily, selective PI3Kδ inhibitor in clinical development for the treatment of B-cell malignancies.
-In March 2020, the FDA granted zandelisib Fast Track designation for the treatment of adult patients with relapsed or refractory ("r/r") follicular lymphoma ("FL") who have received at least two prior systemic therapies.
+In March 2020, the FDA granted zandelisib Fast Track designation for the treatment of adult patients with r/r follicular lymphoma ("FL") who have received at least two prior systemic therapies.
+In November 2021, the FDA granted orphan-drug designation to zandelisib for the treatment of follicular lymphoma.
 In April 2020, we entered into a global license, development and commercialization agreement to further develop and commercialize zandelisib with Kyowa Kirin Co., Ltd. ("KKC").
-MEI and KKC will co-develop and co-promote zandelisib in the U.S., with MEI recording all revenue from U.S. sales.
+MEI Pharma and KKC will co-develop and co-promote zandelisib in the U.S., with MEI Pharma recording all revenue from U.S. sales.
 KKC has exclusive commercialization rights outside of the U.S.

 We are conducting multiple ongoing studies evaluating zandelisib.
-Our studies include TIDAL, a Phase 2 study evaluating zandelisib as a monotherapy in patients with r/r FL and marginal zone lymphoma ("MZL") patients who have received at least two prior lines of treatment.
-Enrollment in the FL cohort of the study is complete.
-Enrollment of the MZL cohort remains ongoing.
-Subject to the results, data from TIDAL are intended to support submissions for accelerated approval marketing applications with the FDA in r/r FL and MZL patients receiving at least two prior lines of treatment.
+Our studies include TIDAL, a global Phase 2 study evaluating zandelisib as a monotherapy in patients with r/r FL and marginal zone lymphoma ("MZL") patients who have received at least two prior lines of treatment.